-Clergy Abuse Reparations Is Closure For Some Victims, Resurfaces Trauma For Others
+Clergy Abuse Reparations Are Closure For Some Victims, Resurface Trauma For Others

 Editor's note: This report includes descriptions of sexual assault.